Sebastinae

 Sebastinae is a subfamily of marine fish belonging to the family Scorpaenidae in the order Scorpaeniformes.
-Their common names include rockfishes, rock perches, ocean perches, sea perches, thornyheads, scorpionfishes, sea ruffes and rockcods.
+Their common names include rockfishes, rock perches, ocean perches, sea perches and rockcods.
 Despite the latter name, they are not closely related to the cods in the genus Gadus, nor the rock cod, Lotella rhacina.

 Taxonomy

 Sebastinae, or Sebastidae, was first formally recognised as a grouping in 1873 by the German naturalist Johann Jakob Kaup.
 Some authorities recognise this family as distinct from Scorpaenidae.
 FishBase, a finfish database generated by a consortium of academic institutions, does, but the United States Federal government's Integrated Taxonomic Information System and the 5th Edition of Fishes of the World do not, FotW classify it as a subfamily of the Scorpaenidae.
+Eschmeyer's Catalog of Fishes classifies it as a subfamily of Scorpaenidae, but also classifies the Sebastolobinae (previously considered a tribe of the Sebastinae) as a different subfamily.

-Tribes and genera
+Genera

-Sebastinae is divided into two tribes and seven genera:
+The following genera are placed in this group: